tmin002/chatapp/protocol.md

  ## Basic information
  * TCP based.
  * Almost every connection are opened by client and closed when server respond.
-Sockets are created for each request.<br>(Except for receiving messages.
-There should be one socket for receiving incoming messages from server.)
+Sockets are created for each request.
+(Like HTTP)
+ * However, There is one socket that maintains connection from login until logout.
+We call this a persistent socket.
+ * Server will send receiving messages, chatroom invitation to client using rersistent socket.

  ## Packet format for sending